Pau0031/CKAN-SpecNet/README.md

 xps_digitized    digitized external spectra
 ```

 `main_test` comes from the model-development sources and consists of NIST gas-phase IR and SDBS spectra.
-During training reproduction, samples in `test.parquet` are excluded by `_sample_id`.
+During training reproduction, samples in `data/test.parquet` are excluded by `_sample_id`.

 `swgdrug` and the digitized external spectra are not used for training and are only used for external robustness evaluation.